nashwanhabboosh/WordleRepo/README.txt

 The user enters a starting guess and the information gotten from the guess.
 The most common letter at each position in the word is found and these letters are combined into a word.
 If this word is a valid guess, the guess is made.

+Known issues:
+Solutions with repeating letters will be removed early